THE EARLY YEARS

 A family business

 A healthy stream of exports, and customers to our Cork shops and markets – now all within a 15 minute drive of the smoke house – means that Frank can focus on what he set out to do: smoke fish.
 Hederman, in the meantime, has become a family business with Frank’s late father and mother, and his brother all involved over the years.

 Frank’s wife and business partner, Caroline, and a dedicated crew now work behind the scenes in our smoke house, offices and kitchen, and in our shop and markets.
 His older children Alexandra, Keshia and Laurence are familiar faces too, brought back whenever international careers allow them holiday.
-Beatrice, aged 13, is in her fourteenth year of training… We look forward to a second generation.
+You'll find Beatrice at the Farmers Markets on Saturdays.